cBrauge/BlueprintCopilot/README.md

 ### Adding your API Key

-In Edit -> Editor Preferences -> BlueprintCopilot:
+In Edit -> Project Settings -> Plugins -> BlueprintCopilot:
 Enter your OpenAPI key in the `API key` field.
-(TODO)

 In order to get a key from OpenAPI, you need to create it [here](https://platform.openai.com/account/api-keys), and don't forget to add funds to your account.